 Together with the JCR and MCR executive committees and the Freshers’ Reps we are looking forward to welcoming you on Freshers’ Sunday – or in the case of international students a few days earlier.
 Many of you will not only be excited about coming to Durham but also apprehensive about what is lying ahead.
 Let us assure you that the Castle community – and that includes students as much as staff – is a strong and supportive one, and there are the student welfare reps and the student support office you can turn to for reassurance and help.
 We look forward to watching you develop into an enthusiastic and committed member of the College over the next 3-4 years.

 Welcome from the JCR

-Anyway, I hope this gives you a bit of a flavour of Castle and of Durham and I look forward to meeting you in September!
-Just come and say hi, or if you have any questions before you arrive feel free to drop me an email (firstname.lastname@example.org)
+I hope that this gives you a little flavour of what Castle and Durham has to offer you and I look forward to welcoming you all in October!
+If you have any questions before you arrive please do feel free to send me an email (firstname.lastname@example.org).

 Welcome from the MCR

-University College (also known as Castle) welcomes you to the Middle Common Room (MCR), which is the body of all postgraduate students within College.
-As a new member you will soon learn about the many facets of this community which make it so vibrant and a joy to be a part of.
-The MCR is an independent common room within the College and co-exists with the body of undergraduate students, the Junior Common Room (JCR), and the body of senior members of staff, the Senior Common Room (SCR).
-The JCR, MCR and SCR all have a corresponding physical space which exist purely for its own members – for us, the Maurice Tucker Room (named after a previous Master of University College), is located at the base of the Keep.
+University College (or ‘Castle’ as it’s affectionately known) welcomes you to the Middle Common Room (MCR), which is the body of all postgraduate students within College.
+As a new member you will soon learn about the many opportunities the MCR has to offer and see first-hand what makes this vibrant community a joy to be a part of.
+The MCR is an independent common room within the College and co- exists with both the JCR (undergraduate students) and the SCR (staff, alumni and members of the local community).
+Each common room has its corresponding physical space and for us it is the wonderful Maurice E. Tucker room at the base of the Keep.

 What you should do now